-Essentially, this mustard parmesan crispy chicken is a chicken schnitzel, which is always delicious.
+Essentially, this mustard parmesan crispy chicken recipe is a chicken schnitzel, which is always delicious.
 But this version is even tastier, and only takes a little over 15 minutes to make!

 Once upon a time, I ordered a humble chicken schnitzel lunch special at an Italian chain restaurant.
 It was simple – just a flattened chicken breast coated in crispy crumbs and pan fried – with a lovely fresh salad on the side.

 With a cold glass of white it was lunch perfection!

 This was quite a long while ago now (and not the most exciting story in the world!) but I’ve been wanting to make chicken schnitzel at home ever since.
 But you know how it is sometimes – I’ve just never got around to it.

 Until about a week ago that is, when I came across half a box of panko breadcrumbs in the food cupboard I was clearing out before our big move.
 Then after fishing out a bit of leftover parmesan in the fridge it was a no brainer.
 Time to get out this mustard parmesan crispy chicken recipe!